ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ## Authorisation Request/Response for the KDC and the Broker {#auth-request}

-After retrieving the AS address, the Client sends two Authorisation Requests to the AS for the KDC and the Broker, respectively.
-Note that the AS authorises what topics a Client is allowed to Publish or Subscribe to the Broker, which means authorising which application and security groups a Client can join.
-This is because being able to publish or subscribe to a topic at the Broker requires authorisation to join an application group.
-To secure the message contents, the client needs to request to be part of the security group(s) for the selected application groups.
+After retrieving the AS address, the Client sends two Authorisation Requests to the AS for two audiences: the Broker and the KDC, respectively.
+AS handles authorisation requests for topics a Client is allowed to Publish or Subscribe to the Broker, corresponding to an application group.
+To protect the message content, the client needs to request to be part of the security group(s) for those application groups.

 Communications between the Client and the AS MUST be secured, according to what is defined by the used transport profile of ACE.
-Both Authorisation Requests include the following fields
-(Section 3.1 of {{I-D.ietf-ace-key-groupcomm}}):
+Both Authorisation Requests include the following fields(Section 3.1 of {{I-D.ietf-ace-key-groupcomm}}):

 * 'scope', specifying the name of the groups, that the Client requests to access.
 This parameter is a CBOR byte string that encodes a CBOR array, whose format MUST follow the data model AIF-PUBSUB-GROUPCOMM defined below.
 * 'audience', an identifier, corresponding to either the KDC or the Broker.